abraham5059/-Basic-Analytics_Practice/README.md

 # (Basic) Wealth Ineqiality Analytics
 ### A basic scope of an entry level data analysis and general practice regarding my technical computer/ program skills.

-#### The data being used is fictional and out of my own creattion about wealth inequlaity in a fictional city.
+#### The data being used is fictional and out of my own creation about wealth inequality in a fictional city.

 ### Synopsis :
 The purpose of this basic/fictional wealth inequality data project is to utilize KPI's to determine which areas of the